The 'definitive' Mrs. Johnstone

 Nick Skelton wins an individual gold medal in show jumping, 16 years after retiring with a neck broken in two places.

-Motor Sport: Nico Rosberg wins the Formula 1 World Drivers' Championship, beating three-time champion Lewis Hamilton by five points; Mercedes win the Constructors' Championship.
+Motor Racing: Nico Rosberg wins the Formula 1 World Drivers' Championship, beating three-time champion Lewis Hamilton by five points; Mercedes win the Constructors' Championship.
 On 2nd December Rosberg announces his retirement from F1.

 Man Booker Prize